yejees/APT/README.md

 python prior_codebook.py

 ```
+> **Note**: For BRATS inference, the uploaded code already includes the pre-constructed prior codebook.
+Therefore, you do **not** need to run `prior_codebook.py` separately when using the BRATS dataset.

   ## For Inference
 - 3 types of inference: One to three, two to two, three to one MR Image synthesis